-To rebut the penalty period based on the transfer not made to qualify for ALTCS, the customer must provide a written statement signed under penalty of perjury and proof that supports the written statement.
+To rebut the penalty period based on the transfer not made to qualify for ALTCS, the customer must provide a written statement and proof that supports the written statement.

 - The specific reason for transferring the asset; and - Why a need for ALTCS services could not have been anticipated at the time the transfer was made.